-This mineral is a by-product of the mining of lithium and owes its purple color to lithium's proximity.
+This semiprecious gemstone is a by-product of the mining of lithium and owes its purple color to lithium's proximity.

-Lepidolite cabochons are rare.
-This semi precious gemstone material is pale purple or violet to pale pink or white and it has a lovely chatoyancy or shimmer.
+Lepidolite designer cabochons are rare.
+This stone cabochon material is pale purple or lavender to pale pink or white and it has a lovely chatoyancy or shimmer.

-Lepidolite has a pearly luster and it is sometimes called Purple Jade.
+Lepidolite has a pearly luster and it is also sometimes called Purple Jade.

 The name Lepidolite is from the Greek word lepidos, meaning scale, because Lepidolite normally appears scaly.

-Metaphysical Properties of Lepidolite: Lepidolite is most effective in calming frayed nerves, helping one to release stress and worry, and setting one on the path of willing acceptance.
+Lepidolite is believed to be most effective in calming frayed nerves and helping one to release stress and worry.